Our story

 2018: We registered as a workers’ co-operative.
 We also launched our Youtube channel, where we interview key people working to build / promote the commons economy.

-2023: We moved our focus away from living sustainably (impossible in the current system), and towards preparing for the ongoing breakdown of corporate capitalism, via self-provisioning and growing the commons economy.
-We stopped producing books & online courses, and focused on working with our partners, Stroud Commons, Mutual Credit Services and Local Loop Merseyside to help build, promote and support the commons economy.
+2023: We moved our focus away from living sustainably (impossible in the current system), and towards providing alternatives to the corporate empire and preparing for the ongoing breakdown of corporate capitalism, via self-provisioning and growing the commons economy.
+We stopped producing books & online courses, and focused on providing self-provisioning ideas, opinions, information and advice, and working with our partners, Stroud Commons, Mutual Credit Services and Local Loop Merseyside to help build, promote and support the commons economy.